 Day of Glass Chicago invites conference attendees as well as the general public on a tour of the city’s most influential glass art studios as an exciting preview for the Glass Art Society Conference.
 These events will be free and open to the public and will include tours, demonstrations and special exhibits of artwork.
-Visitors who complete the tour by visiting all participating locations will be eligible to win signature works from hosting studios.
+Visitors who complete the tour by visiting all participating locations will be eligible to win signature works from some of the studios.
 Join us for this unique opportunity to visit glass artmaking facilities in each of Chicago’s distinct and vibrant neighborhoods – see the city through the eyes of its artists!

 *Some events require advanced registration.
 Please refer to listings for each location.